 I put the song file into Amazing Slowdowner and slow it down 30-40-50% (depending on the student’s comfort level)

 Find out more about Amazing Slowdowner: Click HERE for Amazing Slowdowner.

 As the student plays along with the slowed-down recording of “Give Peace A Chance”, I very slowly and gradually speed the song up in 2-3% increments.
 I only speed up every time I see the student improving, which is typically about every 30-40 seconds.

 We then move on to the following songs in that order:

 Thank U (Alanis Morrisette)

 Teddy Bear (Elvis)

 Of course: the student always gets the chord charts to read from so he/she can follow the music.

-I also made sure on all my hand outs I developed, that the chord is always positioned precisely on top of the syllable where the switch to the next chord has to be made.
+I also made sure on all the handouts I developed, that the chord is always positioned precisely on top of the syllable where the switch to the next chord has to be made.

-I slow down fast songs, but just enough for the student to be able to play it.
+I slow down fast songs, but just enough for the student to be able to play them.